tmplxz/ai-for-politics/README.md

 #### We asked AI – How is our city changing through municipal politics?
 This repository entails a modular AI pipeline as well as results from a broad user survey, allowing to explore how generative AI can best support **political education**.
 For our work, we have analyzed textual information from election platforms with large language models, generated visualizations of these political agendas, and collected feedback from society via a survey.

 The respective research paper "Characterizing the Pros and Cons of Using AI for Political Education" is under review at FAccT '26.
-The link to the publicy launched webpage as well as obvious city-specific details were omitted for the sake of double-blind reviewing.
+The link to the publicy launched webpage as well as team- and city-specific details were omitted for the sake of double-blind reviewing.

+## 🕵️ Results and Analysis

+A large part of our paper is focused on our online survey - the responses can be found in [CSV format](survey_results.csv), and the statistical analysis and plotting we performed with a [Pythons script](visualize.py).
+The outputs of our AI Pipeline can be found in [this subfolder](src/frontend/public/political_content_2025).

-## 🚀 Running the AI
+## 🚀 Running the AI Pipeline

 We implemented a central [main.py](src/main.py) script that allows to perform all the processing in individual steps.
 The [run_ai.sh](run_ai.sh) script gives an idea of how these steps connect to each other.